Suggested links

 • Changing doctors to get more sedatives

-• Trying to quit taking the pills and failing
+• Trying to quit taking sleeping pills and failing

 Sleeping Pill Withdrawal

 Withdrawal from sleeping pills can produce a variety of unpleasant side effects.
-The most serious one is “relapse insomnia,” which can happen as the result of your body being accustomed to getting a constant supply of sedatives to fall asleep.
+The most serious one is “relapse insomnia,” which can happen because your body is accustomed to getting a constant supply of sedatives to fall asleep.

-When you stop using sleeping pills it can be difficult to get through the withdrawal process, which typically lasts several weeks.
+When you stop using sleeping pills, it can be challenging to get through the withdrawal process, which typically lasts several weeks.

 • Irritability